North Sydney Council provides kerbside recycling services to the local community.

 Containers must not be crushed and must have a legible barcode.

 There will be more than 500 collection points across NSW that may include reverse vending machines (RVMs) in your local shopping centre or shops, depot sites, existing recycling centres, or a combination of all.
-A geolocator map will be unveiled in coming weeks so that you can find your nearest collection point.
+A geolocator map helps you find your nearest collection point.